 Moody's maintains funded and unfunded noncontributory DBPPs.
 The DBPPs provide defined benefits using a cash balance formula based on years of service and career average salary or final average pay for selected executives.
 The Company also provides certain healthcare and life insurance benefits for retired U.S. employees.
 The retirement healthcare plans are contributory; the life insurance plans are noncontributory.
 Moody's funded and unfunded U.S. pension plans, the U.S. retirement healthcare plans and the U.S. retirement life insurance plans are collectively referred to herein as the "Retirement Plans."
-The U.S. retirement Plans."
+The U.S. retirement healthcare plans and the U.S. retirement life insurance plans are collectively referred to herein as the "Other Retirement Plans."